KSherrell/pipeline-pigging-ops-fullstack-capstone-project/README.md

 Although the Pigging Report has evolved and become more user-friendly over the years, it is still more frenemy than friend.

 This application will replace the current Pigging Report, helping our team be more effficient by saving time managing the report.
-This application will also stabilize the data by reducing the number of times the data is handled (by eliminating the copy/paste cycle), by standardizing data input (e.g. using timestamps instead of manually typing the date or AM/PM), and by identifying missing information.
+This application will also stabilize the data by reducing the number of times the data is handled (by eliminating the copy/paste cycle), by standardizing data input (e.g. using timestamps instead of manually typing the date or AM/PM), and by making it easier to identify missing information.

 ## User Stories